Plantain vs Potato – Which is Better? Let’s Compare

 - Foods with a glycemic index 55 or less cause a slow spike in blood sugar levels.

-Now we know what the glycemic index is, and how it affects blood sugar, let’s answer, does plantains or potatoes have a higher GI?
+Now we know what the glycemic index is, and how it affects blood sugar, let’s find out which one of the two has a higher GI.

 Potatoes all have different GI scores.
-In addition to how a potato is cooked, the heat of the potato when eaten affects the GI.
+In addition to how one is cooked, the heat of the spud when eaten affects the GI.

 A study published in the Journal of the Diabetic Association found boiled potatoes eaten cold had a GI score of 56.
-When eaten hot the boiled potato had a GI score of 89 7.
+When eaten hot and boiled, it had a GI score of 89 6.

-Find out if potatoes or rice have more nutrients in my article, Potato vs. Rice Nutrition: Which is Better?
+Find out if rice have more nutrients in my article here.

-As noted in the nutrient section of this article earlier, the nutrients provided by plantains and potatoes are similar.
-For this reason some of the benefits are the same and the nutrients have many health benefits.
+As noted in the nutrient section of this article earlier, the nutrients provided by both are similar.
+For this reason some of the health benefits are the same and the nutrients have many health benefits.

 Let’s examine how each one of these nutrients benefit health.

-For eye health, plantains are more beneficial than potatoes.
-Yellow plantains provide 1,130 IU of vitamin A and potatoes 8 IU.
-Plantains provide 457 mcg of beta carotene and potatoes 5 mcg per 100 grams.
+For eye health, plantain is more beneficial.
+They provide 1,130 IU of vitamin A and 457 mcg of beta carotene per 100 grams.